 - Concrete advice on how to prepare for the next interview

-- Recommendation on which companies to apply to
+- Recommendations on which companies to apply to

-I have interviewed over 300 prospective Product Managers in my career (at Google and Yahoo).
+I have interviewed over 400 prospective Product Managers in my career: at Google, Yahoo and as a Product Management coach.
 I was a member of Yahoo’s PM and Design hiring committee for over 2 years.
 This committee was made up of 5-6 people who made final recommendations to the CEO (Marissa Mayer) on every PM/Designer offer.
 I also co-founded and co-led Yahoo’s Associate Product Manager.
 During my tenure, we hired 23 APMs and I served as a mentor to many of them.
 My full professional experience can be found here.

 The first interview session is $500.
 Each additional session is $350.